Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

-If the return times associated to the elements of the GMY structure given by Theorem~\ref{t:Markov towers} are relatively prime, i.e. gcd$\{R_i\}=1$, then the same conclusion holds with respect to~$f$, i.e. for $k=1$.
+If the recurrence times associated to the elements of the GMY structure given by Theorem~\ref{t:Markov towers} are relatively prime, i.e. gcd$\{R_i\}=1$, then the same conclusion holds with respect to~$f$, i.e. for $k=1$.
+Using Theorem~\ref{t:Markov towers} and \cite[Theorem 4.1]{MN1}, we also deduce a large deviations result for $f$.